What?

 Why?

-Repairs can prolong the product lifespan.
-This can be motivated by user economy, ideology and/or emotional attachment to a product.
+Repair can prolong the product lifespan.
+It can be motivated by user economy, ideology and/or emotional attachment to a product.

 Challenges

-- It can be difficult to get hold of spare parts.
+- It can be difficult to get hold of spare parts, and overall product structure might discourage repair initiatives

 Examples

-- Online communities for all types of repair is a growing phenomenon such as ifixit.com.
+- Online communities for all types of repair is a growing phenomenon such as ifixit.com , while Repair Cafes bring people together physically around skills sharing and repair.

 Further Reading